mattboyer/PYaffs/_drafts/hl5.md

 98ce:	e01b		b.n	9908 <android::sp<android::IBinder>::~sp()+0xa38>
 {% endhighlight %}

-## Working back
+## Scratching the Turing turntable

-The instruction immediately preceding the call to `setuid(3)` is a `b.n` unconditional branch and the one before *that* is a `bge.n` conditional branch.
+The instruction immediately preceding the call to `setuid` is a [`b.n`](http://infocenter.arm.com/help/topic/com.arm.doc.dui0489e/Cihfddaf.html) unconditional branch and the one before *that* is a [`bge.n`](http://infocenter.arm.com/help/topic/com.arm.doc.dui0489e/Cihfddaf.html) conditional branch.
 This is a pattern typical of compiled code that is found at the "seams" between sequences of instructions compiled from different control flow branches.
 The upshot is that if and when the ARM CPU executes the instruction at offset `0x98c4`, it must be after it's jumped there from somewhere else.

-Sure enough, there's a `cbz` conditional branching instruction that points here at offset `0x986a`:
+Sure enough, there's a [`cbz`](http://infocenter.arm.com/help/topic/com.arm.doc.dui0489e/Cjaghefc.html) conditional branching instruction that points here at offset `0x986a`:

 {% highlight objdump %}
 985c:        4860              ldr        r0, [pc, #384]        ; (99e0 <android::sp<android::IBinder>::~sp()+0xb10>)